Bira/octopus-carnival/_drafts/wir-neverwinter-pack-outcast.md

 werewolves!
 The condition has been with them since they were Netherese refugees, and by now it's quite well-integrated into their culture.
-Until very recently, they behaved like your typical Uthgardt tribe: violent, yes, but turning that violence only towards those who invaded their territory.
+Until very recently, they behaved like your typical Uthgardt tribe: violent, yes, but turning that capacity for violence only towards those who invaded their territory.

 This changed with the latest generation of leaders, which have been taking the tribe in a more aggressive direction.
 They've become raiders, killing for